New health and safety protocols prove burdensome as childcare providers eye reopening

 The coronavirus has deeply affected many industries of our economy.
-Childcare is one of those.
-Due to the widely mandated stay at home orders, parents could not afford to send kids to centers or had no need for childcare services.
-Others were just cautious of the health risks and preferred to have their kids stay at home.
+Childcare is one of those industries.
+Due to massive job losses and stay-at-home orders, parents could not afford to send kids to centers or had no need for childcare services.
+Others were cautious of the health risks associated with the pandemic and preferred to have their kids stay at home.

 A couple of things resulted from this lockdown.
 Some providers had to shut down permanently as they could not afford to continue operations.
-Others closed down temporarily and decided to wait for things to cool down.
-Others stayed open and continued to serve kids of essential workers, mostly with the help of grants.
+Others closed down temporarily and decided to wait for the situation to improve.
+But some stayed open and continued to serve kids of essential workers, mostly with the help of grants.

-But states are reopening now, and childcare providers are facing a new enemy.
-Even though most states have given a green light for providers to open, some are choosing no to.
+States are reopening now, and childcare providers are facing a new enemy namely excessive rules.
+Even though most states have given a green light for providers to open, some are choosing not to.
 This is because providers feel they would have trouble operating while following current health and safety protocols.
 Social distancing, as well as sanitization rules, have raised operating costs for providers.

-In the wake of the Coronavirus, the Center for Disease Control and Prevention (CDC) put out some guidelines for providers to follow.
-These rules are meant to enforce social distancing as well as sanitizing guidelines to prevent spread.
-States have had to form their own health and safety protocols for their providers.
+In the wake of the Coronavirus, the Centers for Disease Control and Prevention (CDC) put out some guidelines for childcare providers to follow.
+These rules are meant to enforce social distancing as well as sanitizing guidelines to prevent the spread of COVID-10 States have had to form their own health and safety protocols for their providers.

 States have enforced, among others, a variation of some of the following rules:

 1)Group sizes can no longer exceed 10 children regardless of age group

 2) There can be no more than 12 individuals in a classroom at a given time, including Staff members

 3) Children must remain in the same group each day and at all times